 Garden of a villa in Saint Tropez

-The Greek Garden takes its inspiration from the house's white walls, with earthenware jars, olive trees, bougainvillea in abundance and the ground covered with grey-leaved species.
+The Greek Garden takes its inspiration from the house's white walls, with earthenware jars, olive trees, bougainvillea in abundance and grey-leaved plants covering the ground.

-Regular and well-ordered, the Myrtle Garden, a brick pond with the regular murmur of water, topped off with a row of potted myrtle ball trees against a background of Stachys lanata.
+Precise and well-ordered, the Myrtle Garden, a brick pond where water murmurs at intervals, is enhanced by a row of potted myrtle ball trees on a carpet of Stachys lanata.

-Stylish, private, the outdoor seating area has busy arbours of exuberant jasmine and honeysuckle.
+Stylish and private, the outdoor seating area has arbours overflowing with luxuriant jasmine and honeysuckle.

-"Pergolas buckling under the climbing roses, shaded gazebos, a kitchen garden mixed with flowers for cutting, an Italian-style garden with citrus beds, a Yellow Garden for all seasons... it all expresses abundance."
+"Pergolas buckling under the weight of climbing roses, shady gazebos, a kitchen garden mixed with flowers for cutting, an Italian-style garden with citrus beds, a Yellow Garden for all seasons... everything speaks of abundance."

-And the lush Lower Garden planted with lavender and rosemary surrounding the pool.
-A copse of eucalyptus and cypress brightened up with blue and white flowers forms the link between the two estates.
-Another overflowing pool looks out to sea in the distance.
+A copse of eucalyptus and cypress enlivened with blue and white flowers forms a link between the two estates.
+Another infinity pool looks out to sea.